Interested in getting a Lab Chihuahua mix?

 Because the sizes of these breeds are so different, you will also see a variety of statures in Lab Chihuahua mixes.

 They tend to be medium-sized dogs (in between the Chihuahua and the Lab) at up to 15 pounds, with a wide head, round eyes, and tipped ears.

 Many Labrahuahuas are athletic looking with long tails and broad chests.

-They can be black, brown, beige, white, two-colored, or tricolor.
+They can be black, brown, beige, blue, white, two-colored, or tricolor.